md-arshaq/StudySync/README.md

 - Replace images in the `images/` folder to match your brand.
 - Edit text content in `index.html` for your own messaging.
 - Adjust colors and fonts in `styles.css` as needed.

-## Deployment

-You can deploy this project using [GitHub Pages](https://pages.github.com/):

-1. Push your code to GitHub.
-2. Go to your repository settings.
-3. Under "Pages", set the source to the `main` branch and `/root`.
-4. Your site will be live at `https://YOUR-USERNAME.github.io/StudySync/`.

 ## License